 What you may like to give to your GP

-Public Health England recommends LDA as a good source of information – see the Suggested Referral Pathway in the section below.
+The UK Health Security Agency recommends LDA as a good source of information – see the UK HSA information on Lyme disease.

 Other useful resources

-For accredited sources of information on other diseases and conditions see other members of The Information Standard.
+For accredited sources of information on other diseases and conditions see other members of The PIF Tick

 - Dillon R, O’Connell S, Wright S. Lyme disease in the U.K.: clinical and laboratory features and response to treatment.
 Clin Med 2010; 10: 454–7.